[This was originally an email to my list (Subject: About that 1M…). Shrimpers get my best stuff. Are you one of them yet? C’mon, get on the list!]

 – Began putting my all into affiliate launches, and discovered that because I wrote great emails, I out-sold way bigger affiliate partners.
 In one launch alone, I made 6 figures in commissions from my 6k list!

 – Focused even more on building my list, because if you can make big money with a small list, imagine what you can do with a bigger one.
 (Need help list-building?
-Check this out from my friend Amy Porterfield.)
+I made you a post on it.)

 – With my partner Marie Forleo, launched a new, beefed-up version of The Copy Cure.
 As a bonus for the program, I did a series of “Live with Laura” live q&a sessions and discovered I loved answering questions on the spot, off the cuff.
 No homework.
 No prep.
 I now wanted my job to be doing just that.
 My coach Ron Reich said, “You should start a group program.”
 I’d always dismissed the idea.
 The seed for Shrimp Club was planted.